isomerpages/enterprisesg-switch/_partner-with-us/Partner with us.md

 Join leading companies like AWS, TikTok and Google Cloud in being at the forefront in paving the way for innovation and technology.

-Enquire [here](https://forms.monday.com/forms/4ae0e80795707021ca480047c3a90d66?r=use1) for the 2023 sponsorship and exhibition prospectus
+Enquire [here](https://forms.monday.com/forms/4ae0e80795707021ca480047c3a90d66?r=use1) for the 2023 sponsorship and exhibition prospectus.

 ### Why partner with SWITCH?

 ##### Position your brand where it belongs
-Establish your brand at the intersection of innovation and Asia with SWITCH's trade and exhibition showcase
+Establish your brand at the intersection of innovation and Asia with SWITCH's trade and exhibition showcase.

 ##### Grow your influence as a thought leader
-Showcase your expertise to a global audience at the SWITCH Beyond and Global conferences
+Showcase your expertise to a global audience at the SWITCH Beyond and Global conferences.

 ##### Find your next business opportunity
-Build valuable relationships with the people most important to you at festival touchpoints like the Networking Zone
+Build valuable relationships with the people most important to you at festival touchpoints like the Networking Zone.

 ##### Connect with your next client
-Gain qualified leads with leading innovation and technology players, where SWITCH attendees are actively seeking out brands like yours
+Gain qualified leads with leading innovation and technology players, where SWITCH attendees are actively seeking out brands like yours.